matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     the author may be biased), in which case an impartial 'shepherd' can be assigned to help guide the proposal through this process.
 A shepherd is typically a neutral party from the Core Team or an experienced member of the community.
+There is no formal process for assignment.
+Simply ask for a shepherd to help get your proposal through and one will be assigned based on availability.
 Having a shepherd is not a requirement for proposal acceptance.

 - Members of the Core Team and community will review and discuss the PR in the